djsudduth/keep-it-markdown/README.md

 ## Thank You
 Thanks for trying this markdown converter!
 I hope you find it useful!
 There's always room for improvement.
 Feel free to add issues to the issues list.

+## 0.2.0
+- Added standard jpeg and png media file downloads
+- Fixed ignore of archive and trash for label search
+- Fixed standard markdown of Keep note backlinks
+- Added replace of em dash with 2 dashes